How much does the program cost?

 What is the deadline for applications?

-The deadline is March 1.
+The deadline has been extended to March 15 for 2014 summer and fall enrollment.
 We offer rolling admission so students may apply at anytime leading up to the deadline.
 As soon as your application is complete, it is forwarded to the committee for a decision and applicants are usually notified within two weeks of completing their applications.